miloszmisiek/ci-p5-cutback/README.md

 ### Features Left to implement

-- Profile deletion will be implemented in the next verison of the product.
+- Profile deletion will be implemented in the next version of the product.
-- The Best Deals component on top of the page to display 4-5 products with best rates.
+- The Best Deals component on top of the page displays 4-5 products with the best rates.
-- Payment sevice to allow users for finalizing the deal through the app.
+- Payment service to allow users for finalizing the deal through the app.

 ## **UX Design**

 ### Color Scheme

-The main theme of the page is in white, gray and black colors.
+The main theme of the page is in white, grey and black colours.
 Buttons are in toned green or where the attention is needed - red.
-The idea behind the layout was to be not cluttering to focus attention on the products.
-The background pictures send a message for the users which products they can expect to find on the site and are used to enhance UX.
+The idea behind the layout was to be not cluttered to focus attention on the products.
+The background pictures send a message to the users about which products they can expect to find on the site and are used to enhance UX.

 [Back to contents](#contents)

 ### Typography

-- The primary font used for the application is **Montserrat** - it is modern and elegant font-family used on most of the website.
+- The primary font used for the application is **Montserrat** - it is a modern and elegant font family used on the most website.
-- The font-family used for the logo is **Permanent Marker** - it gives contrast to primary font-family.
+- The font family used for the logo is **Permanent Marker** - it gives contrast to the primary font family.

 All fonts come from [Google Fonts](https://fonts.google.com/).